https://iasnext.com/contact/

 • Avoid making phone calls except in serious emergencies.

-• Based on monitoring data, exclusion zones can be set up to ensure people are evacuated from areas likely to be affected before an eruption.
+• Based on monitoring data, authorities can establish exclusion zones to evacuate individuals from areas anticipated to be affected before an eruption occurs.

 More Links